16 Tax Deductions for Real Estate Agents

 Standard Auto Deduction

-Example: Patrice, a Washington, D.C.-based real estate agent for Fine Homes Realty, drove 4,000 in 2017 for his business, which can be deducted at a rate of $.535 per mile.
-Patrice could knock $2,140 off of his taxable income by taking the mileage deduction on his 2017 tax return.
+Patrice, a Washington, D.C.-based real estate agent for Fine Homes Realty, drove four thousand miles last year for his business, which can be deducted at a rate of $.535 per mile.
+Patrice could knock $2,140 off of his taxable income by taking the mileage deduction.
 Depending on his effective tax rate, Patrice could save a pretty significant sum of money!

 Legal & Professional Services

 Real estate agents can deduct legal and professional fees to the extent they are an ordinary part of and necessary to operations.
 Legal and professional services is a broad category that generally includes expenses for your lawyer, accountant, and any other professional consultants agents may hire.

 Frederik, a real estate agent, recently listed a property for a longtime client that was in terrible condition.
 He spent $15,000 of his own money on professional fees charged by an engineer, architect, and designer he hired to help him bring this new listing to market.
 Fred thought it was a smart business decision because it was a longtime client, and his commission was going to be substantial.
 When he prepares his Schedule C, all of these costs could be deductible business expenses.